• Skip to primary navigation

 Instructions

 • In a large bowl, combine mashed sweet potatoes, eggs, melted butter, brown sugar, milk, vanilla extract, cinnamon, and salt.
-Mix until well combined.
+Stir until combined.

 • Pour sweet potato filling into prepared 9x13 pan and spread into an even layer.